ATTPC/Spyral/docs/user_guide/phases/cluster.md

 2. Joining of clusters using circle-fitting and relative charge
 3. Cleanup of joined clusters

-Below we'll break down each of these steps
+Below we'll break down each of these steps.
+This phase is called `ClusterPhase`.

 ## Initial Clustering with HDBSCAN